kaboc/flutter_custom_text/README.md

 );
 ```

-**Notes:**
+> [!NOTE]

-- The external parser must generate a list of `TextElement`s.
+> - The external parser must generate a list of [TextElement]s.
-- If an existing external parser creates hierarchical nodes, they need to be
+> - If an existing external parser creates hierarchical nodes, they need to be
     flattened as this package only supports a flat list.
-- If a custom parser is used with `CustomTextEditingController`, the `TextElement`s
+> - If a custom parser is used with `CustomTextEditingController`, the `TextElement`s
     generated by the parser must all together constitute the original text.
     Otherwise, it will cause unexpected behaviours.
-    - This does not apply to `CustomText`.
+>     - This does not apply to `CustomText`.
 </details>

 ---